-- 57. (1) In relation to third party client asset accounts, other than fixed term deposit accounts, which hold client funds, an investment firm shall reconcile daily, the balance of all client funds held, as recorded by the investment firm with the balance of all client funds deposited, as recorded by the third party as set out in a statement or other form of confirmation from the third party and such reconciliation shall be carried out by the end of the working day immediately following the working day to which the reconciliation relates. - (2) In relation to third party client asset accounts which hold fixed term deposits, an investment firm shall reconcile, at least monthly, the balance of all client funds deposited, as recorded by the investment firm with the balance of all client funds held, as recorded by the third party as set out in a statement or other form of confirmation from the third party and such a reconciliation shall be carried out within 3 working days of the date to which the reconciliation relates.
+57. (1) In relation to third party client asset accounts, other than fixed term deposit accounts, which hold client funds, an investment firm shall reconcile daily, the balance of all client funds held, as recorded by the investment firm with the balance of all client funds deposited in third party client asset accounts, as recorded by the third party as set out in a statement or other form of confirmation from the third party and such reconciliation shall be carried out by the end of the working day immediately following the working day to which the reconciliation relates.

+(2) In relation to third party client asset accounts which hold fixed term deposits, an investment firm shall reconcile, at least monthly, the balance of all client funds deposited in third party client asset accounts, as recorded by the investment firm with the balance of all client funds deposited in third party client asset accounts, as recorded by the third party as set out in a statement or other form of confirmation from the third party and such a reconciliation shall be carried out within 3 working days of the date to which the reconciliation relates.